 “Well, what’s the idea?
 This waiting is intolerable, and it doesn’t feel very speed runnerish…”

 “The tree’s knowledge is rooted around the tool’s core,” he said, ignoring her criticism.
 “We want it rooted in us.
 We have to take it out and give it no other choice.
 Do as I do.”
 Chagrinn, with only the slightest hesitation, so slight that those who knew nothing of speed running never would’ve seen it, wrapped his right hand around the tree’s trunk.
 He shuddered and his irises turned a glowing green.
-He’d left just enough space below his hand for her to grab, so she did, trying to hesitate even less than the more experienced runner.
+Just enough space was left below his hand for her to grab, so she did, trying to hesitate even less than the more experienced runner.

 She saw the entirety of the lands of Shook and Cain, interpreted as a field of stacked books.
-She saw all its people as punctuation marks, all their staked claims the beginnings and ends of mere sentences.
+All its people were punctuation marks, their staked claims the beginnings and ends of mere sentences.
 She saw the weakness of the glue in certain places: pages that would fall out with just a kiss of wind.
-She barely had time to breathe before Chagrinn overwhelmed them both.
+There was barely time to breathe before Chagrinn overwhelmed them both.

 He placed his other hand on the base of the tool and pulled up with his right.
 At first the tree didn’t budge, but its roots stretched and snapped a moment later, spraying light like water.
 Aside from the roots its body of knowledge was utterly still, even as he hoisted it over his head and took Bombi’s arm up with it.
 The roots flailed wildly like the arms of an octopus until they found purchase around the wrists of the speed runners.